 As a playwright and librettist, Marjorie’s works have been performed in the USA, Scotland, Hong Kong, and Russia as well as having their premieres in Canada.
 Marjorie is most well-known for her dramas focusing on Chinese history.
 Her first play, China Doll explored the seeds of feminism in China, with the metaphor of the bound foot.
 China Doll was nominated for Outstanding New Play and Outstanding Production as well as the Governor General’s Literary Award.
 China Doll was also performed overseas as a part of Festival Canada Hong Kong as well as receiving its Cantonese language debut in spring 2017 in Hong Kong.
 Her second full-length play, a nanking winter focused on the 1937 invasion of Nanjing, delving into contemporary and historical ramifications.
 It received its American premiere in December 2009.
 Her play, The Madness of the Square, set during the heady days leading up to the Tiananmen Square massacre in 1989 premiered in Toronto in April 2009, and was excerpted for the 20th Anniversary Memorial in Nathan Philips Square.
-For Common Boots Theatre, Marjorie wrote Tails From the City, a site-specific winter promenade show set in and around the Evergreen Brickworks in December 2015.
+For Common Boots Theatre, Marjorie wrote Tails From the City, a site-specific winter promenade show set in and around the Evergreen Brickworks in December 2015 and currently collaborating on a new winter show, called Frost Fair.
 Current play projects in progress include Lady Sunrise, a reinvention of Cao Yu’s modern classic, as well as Chinoiserie.
 Other multi-disciplinary projects in development include The Year of the Cello, with composer Njo Kong Kie and Dim Sum, Lose Some.
 Some of her work is available from Playwrights Canada Press and Scirocco Drama.

-Open to diverse and interesting forms, Marjorie’s writing has also supported dance pieces, interactives, sound theatre, radio drama, concerts, cabarets and ‘cell phone’ plays.
+Open to diverse and interesting forms, Marjorie’s writing has also supported dance pieces, interactives, site specific works, sound theatre, radio drama, concerts, cabarets and ‘cell phone’ plays.
 Invitations to festivals and retreats include: Playwrights’ Lab (Banff Centre), Cahoots Playwriting Retreat (Cahoots/Shaw Festival), CrossCurrents Festival (Factory), Groundswell Festival (Nightwood Theatre), International Festival of Authors (Harbourfront), Dim Sum Festival (fu-Gen Theatre/Harbourfront), Rhubarb Festival (Buddies in Bad Times), Seedling Festival (Theatre Direct Canada), Hysteria Festival (Buddies in Bad Times), RED Festival, Lab Cab Festival, and the inaugural Stratford Festival Writers’ Retreat.

 Trained at George Brown Theatre School as a performer, Marjorie was awarded the John Bannerman Bursary for outstanding performance upon graduation.
 In her first production outside of school, Marjorie garnered a nomination for the Dora Mavor Prize (Outstanding Performance in a Professional Debut.)
 She then proceeded to perform across the country from New Brunswick to British Columbia with numerous award-winning companies, including Nightwood Theatre, Cahoots Theatre Company, Theatre Passe Muraille, Factory Theatre, Vancouver Playhouse, Persephone Theatre, Carousel Players, Lorraine Kimsa Theatre for Young People, Shakespeare-in-the Rough, Canadian Stage, Factory Theatre, Grand Theatre, Actors’ Repertory Company and da da kamera.
 As well, Marjorie has had an active career in film, television and voice.